-Locrating is the UK's most popular and trusted school guide; it allows you to view inspection reports, admissions data, exam results, catchment areas, league tables, school reviews, neighbourhood information, carry school comparisons and much more.
-Below is some useful summary information regarding Al-Aqsa Schools Trust, but to see all our data you need to click the blue button at the bottom of the page to view Al-Aqsa Schools Trust on our interactive map.
+Locrating is the UK's most popular and trusted school guide; it allows you to view inspection reports, admissions data, exam results, catchment areas, league tables, school reviews, neighbourhood information, carry out school comparisons and much more.
+Below is some useful summary information regarding Al-Aqsa Schools Trust.

 What is it like to attend this school?

 Pupils are proud of their school.
 They enjoy attending and say that it is a safe and friendly place.
 They are well cared for.
 Staff know each pupil well.
 Pupils say that staff are always there when they need help.

 Staff have high expectations of pupils.
 Pupils meet these expectations.
 They achieve well in a range of subjects.
 Older pupils are proud of the poems their peers have had published in a collection of teenage poetry.

 Pupils’ behaviour is good.
 They are polite and respectful.
 They apply themselves well in lessons.
 They are keen to learn.
 They take pride in their work.
 They say that bullying rarely happens.
 They are assured that staff deal with it effectively when it happens.

 Pupils gain from a range of opportunities that support their personal development.
 They develop self-confidence and resilience.
 They are well prepared for their next steps.

 Several parents and carers comment positively about the school.
 Typically, one parent stated, ‘My child looks forward to going to school.’
 Other parents value the family feel, with happy and helpful teachers.

 What does the school do well and what does it need to do better?